Sensitivity Journaling, My Experience, and examples.

 This practice is journaling about a particular feeling in order to better understand it and develop a healthy relationship with it.

-relationship to your feelings is the same you have with people; it's knowing what you appreciate, what you'll accept, and what boundaries you have.
+Your relationship to your feelings is the same you have with people; it's knowing what you appreciate, what you'll accept, and what boundaries you have.

 In sensitivity journaling, you choose a feeling, name it, describe its sensations, triggers, and how you'd like to respond to it.